 Method

-- Chill glass: Fill rocks glass with ice
+- Chill glass: Fill rocks glass with ice and set aside while preparing the drink.
+Discard ice before serving.

 - Add ingredients: Pour equal parts gin, Campari, and sweet vermouth into a mixing glass